nvm-sh/nvm/README.markdown

 First you'll need to make sure your system has a c++ compiler.
 For OSX, XCode will work, for Ubuntu, the build-essential package works.
 You'll also need `git` if you want to track HEAD.

-To install create a folder somewhere in your filesystem with the nvm.sh file inside it.
-I put mine in a folder called `.nvm`.
+To install create a folder somewhere in your filesystem with the "`nvm.sh`" file inside it.
+I put mine in a folder called "`.nvm`".

+Or if you have `git` installed, then just clone it:

+    git clone git://gist.github.com/367305.git ~/.nvm

 Then add three lines to your bash profile: